dymmond/sayer/docs/api-reference/core/engine.md

 ```

 * Creates a `SayerGroup` for nested command structures.
-* Monkey-patches Click'’'s `Group.command` to ensure Sayer’s decorators are used.
+* Monkey-patches Click'''s `Group.command` to ensure Sayer's decorators are used.

 ### Middleware and Context